MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Set-up-Workplace-Analytics.md

 Some organizations will analyze the entire population, while others will use sub-populations for specific analysis scenarios and sections of the organization.

-Once you have identified the population in scope, the Office 365 Global administrator will assign Workplace Analytics licenses to all cloud users in this population.
+Once you have identified the population in scope, the Office 365 Global administrator will assign Workplace Analytics licenses to users in this population.
 Learn more about [[how to assign Office 365 licenses - link]].

 You can use Office 365 PowerShell to do a bulk assignment of Workplace Analytics licenses to users.
 Learn more about [[how to assign bulk licenses - link]].